The Final Season of Schitt's Creek Has a New Poster and Promo That Will Make You Emotional

 Despite being more popular than ever, the show is still ending.

 "I think the audience, the fans of the show, have really come to rely on it as like a safe space in a dark time.
 And the thought of pushing that past its expiry date [Laughs.] for the sake of just being able to do another season—I care too much about our viewers and about our characters to risk taking them farther than they need to be taken.
 So, it was always planned that this was going to be the end.
-And I really had no interest in pushing that any further and potentially compromising a good thing," Dan Levy told E!
+And I really had no interest in pushing that any further and potentially compromising a good thing," Dan Levy, who is also the showrunner and co-creator of the series, told E!
 News.

 "We are constantly asked by fans if Schitt's Creek is a real place they can visit, and it is beyond exciting to finally be able to say ‘Yes!'"
 Brad Schwartz, president of Pop TV, said in a statement.
 "It is the perfect way to kick off our final season and say one big final thank you to the best fans in the world that have made all this possible."